-This evidence must especially be sufficient, current, reliable, valid and authentic.
+The evidence you submit must especially be sufficient, current, reliable, valid and authentic.

 This Kit provides assistance to not only confirm which units of competency may be required, but also the basis upon which you should collect evidence for each unit of competency chosen.
 It does not provide all the detail on each unit of competency, or the qualification as is only available from the full Training Package.